 Maincrop strawbs go in during Autumn, so I’ve cleared a sliver of earth alongside my greenhouse in the garden, and I’m now also planning to put some more at the back of the garden where I was considering homing compost bins.
 This will give me strawberry beds roughly the same size as the one at my plot, and as strawberries don’t mind being under taller fruit, I can still grow something up the ugly wall.

 Creating the Bed

-This will be the first crops to make their way on to my Patch from Scratch, and it feels almost like a passing of the baton.
-One of my favourite crops to grow, going directly from allotment plot to kitchen garden.
+This will be the first crop to make their way on to my Patch from Scratch, and it feels almost like a passing of the baton.
+One of my favourite crops to grow, going directly from allotment plots to a kitchen garden.
 I couldn’t think of anything more fitting to be starting me off on my new growing space.